wagtail/rfcs/text/115-write-api.md

 ### API fragmentation

-We intend to support all use cases with a single API implemented in Wagtail core:
+We intend to support all use cases with a single API implemented in Wagtail core.

 - Read-only "headless" support (v2 API) can happen via a "v3" that also supports write operations and fetching internal CMS data.
 - Current internal admin API access is currently very minimal (pages explorer only), and can be supported via the same API as it would support fetching more internal CMS data.